-The main disadvantage of a roll is that it takes up more space (especially vertical space) than a flat fold, and that it can sometimes take a few tries to get it right with no wrinkles.
+The main disadvantage of a roll is that it takes up more space (especially vertical space) than a flat fold.
+It can sometimes take a few tries to get it right with no wrinkles.

-Transporting a Jacket – Steps You Can Always Take
+Transporting a Suit Jacket – Steps You Can Always Take

-However you fold and store your jackets (more on that in a minute), there are a couple of ways to always minimize the damage to it:
+Whatever method you choose for folding and storing your jackets, there are a couple of ways to minimize the damage:

 - First off, avoid folding the jacket at all.
-If you’re flying, wear at least one of your jackets onto the plane so that you don’t have to pack it at all, apart from maybe a couple hours in the overhead.
+If you're flying, wear at least one of your jackets onto the plane.
+This way you don't have to pack it at all, apart from maybe a couple hours in the overhead.

-- Whenever possible, use a full-length garment bag and keep the jacket on a hanger.
-These work on airplanes or in cars, but they’re limited in carrying capacity.
+- Use a full-length garment bag and keep the jacket on a hanger.
+These work on airplanes or in cars, but they're limited in carrying capacity.

 - If you do have to fold, minimize the number of folds needed, and try to keep them along the seams.
 The less you have to fold across a flat plane of fabric, the better.

 - Where possible, stow the jacket with the lining facing outward, not the surface.
-If the lining gets scuffed, stained, or torn in transport, it won’t show when you’re wearing it, whereas damage on the outside can ruin the jacket, or at least require immediate repair.
+If the jacket lining gets scuffed, stained, or torn in transport, it won't show when you're wearing it.
+Whereas, damage on the outside can ruin the jacket, or at least require immediate repair.